poirier/cheat/django/celery.rst

 CELERY_TASK_ALWAYS_EAGER: If this is True, all tasks will be executed locally by blocking until the task returns. apply_async() and Task.delay() will return an EagerResult instance, which emulates the API and behavior of AsyncResult, except the result is already evaluated.

 That is, tasks will be executed locally instead of being sent to the queue.

+This is useful mainly when running tests, or running locally without Celery workers.

 CELERY_TASK_EAGER_PROPAGATES: If this is True, eagerly executed tasks (applied by task.apply(), or when the CELERY_TASK_ALWAYS_EAGER setting is enabled), will propagate exceptions.